DHFinance/dhf-pay-bitrix/README.md

 - Create «CRM + Internet-shop» in the «Shop» section
 - Configure the SMS provider.
 Without it, a link to the payment can’t be generated,
-- Set payment methods for the old and new accounts: for contacts and for companies,
+- Set payment methods for the accounts: for contacts and for companies,
 - Payment method should be called «DHFinance», on the payment pages tests are oriented to that name.

 ## Running